ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/optimize-performance.rst

     Alternatively, you can start Ray with passwordless sudo / root permissions.

 .. note::
+   You may run into permission errors when using py-spy in the docker containers.
+To fix the issue:
-   If you run Ray in a Docker container, you may run into permission errors when using py-spy.
-Follow the `py-spy documentation`_  to resolve it.
+   * if you start Ray manually in a Docker container, follow the `py-spy documentation`_ to resolve it.

+   * if you are a KubeRay user, follow the :ref:`guide to configure KubeRay <kuberay-pyspy-integration>` and resolve it.

 .. _`py-spy documentation`: https://github.com/benfred/py-spy#how-do-i-run-py-spy-in-docker